-The following assumes that you are not installing the burp server via a
+The following assumes that you are installing the burp server from source.

-you have openssl, zlib, librsync, uthash and yajl libraries and development
+that you have openssl, zlib, librsync, and uthash libraries and development

 apt-get install make pkg-config check g++ \